-The whole process was both exciting and challenging.
 Drawing from a semester of sculpture experience, I threw myself into learning how to make miniature clay characters.
 I can’t even remember how many times I sculpted and re-sculpted a single head.
 I also hand-sewed every piece of clothing.
 At one point, I sewed a pair of tiny jeans over twenty times just to get the perfect fit.
+What was supposed to be a short activity quickly became a four-year obsession / passion project.
+In the early days, I’d spend up to twelve hours experimenting with lighting, animation, and filming.

-Even though I took breaks for backpacking trips and devoted plenty of time to my PhD research, I never lost sight of finishing the film.
-It grew alongside me, transforming from a simple idea into a deeply personal statement on climate and creativity.
+Even though I took breaks for backpacking trips and devoted time to my PhD research, I never lost sight of finishing the film.
+My hope is for waterlogged to speak to the urgent need to address the climate crisis, and to what’s possible when you follow your passion wholeheartedly.

 DIRECTOR/WRITER/ANIMATOR